In this exhaustive guide, I will break down all BMW X5 generations, highlighting BMW X5’s best years to buy and the worst BMW X5 years to avoid.

 The early years of this generation – 2014, 2015, 2016, and 2017 are the BMW X5 years to avoid.

-Only the 2014 BMW X5 has comparatively severe issues and 2015, 2016, and 2017 still have quite good ratings like 81 points from J.D.
+Only the 2014 BMW X5 has comparatively serious issues and 2015, 2016, and 2017 still have quite positive ratings like 81 points from J.D.
 Power.

 The 2015 BMW X5 continued to face problems, with recalls related to the airbag system.
 A malfunction could lead to airbags not being deployed in the event of a collision, significantly increasing the risk to occupants.

-The 2016 BMW X5 made strides in improving upon the X5’s reputation but wasn’t free from setbacks.
+The 2016 BMW X5 made strides in improving upon the X5’s reputation but wasn’t free from shortcomings.
 This year was marked by issues concerning the child seat anchors, which might not have been welded properly, reducing the protection for the child in case of an accident.

 2017 was the year when BMW began ironing out the majority of these challenges.
 However, a major recall was centered around the risk of the vehicle rolling away after being parked, due to a transmission malfunction.